tradebuddyhq/quill/README.md

 ### Document Processing

-Extract text from files, then chunk it for RAG pipelines.
+Extract text from files, then chunk it for RAG pipelines

 ```
 -- Supported formats: PDF, HTML, TXT, Markdown, DOCX